LibreCAD/docs/getstart/install.rst

 .. note:

 The above command will install the most recent version from our GitHub repository.
-Please report any bugs at LibreCAD's GitHub Issues page (https://GitHub.com/LibreCAD/LibreCAD/issues).
+Please report any bugs at LibreCAD's GitHub Issues page (see `Getting Help <resource>`).

 Debian